Yichen-Wang-2003/24W-PIC16B-Group4/README.md

 # 24W-PIC16B-Group4
-This is the repo for 24W PIC16B group project.
+This is the repo for 24W PIC16B group project. \
-. . .
+.
+O . \
-. . .
+.
+O . \
-. . .
+. .
+X \